Nosrey/lokdis-launch-page/README.md

 ## 👥 Contributing

-We welcome contributions to improve LokDis!
+We welcome contributions to improve Lokdis!
 Please follow these steps:

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/amazing-feature`